scottalmond/EscapeRoom/README.md

 ## Visual Art Assets

 2D and 3D art assets were commissioned from Chilly Prins for this project and released under the following license.
-These files are postpended with "by_chilly_prins" in the asset folders within this project.
+These files are postpended with "by_chilly_prins" in the filenames.

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

 ## Audio Assets

 Music was commissioned from Juan Goncebat for this project and released under the following license.
-There files are postpended with "by_juan_goncebat" in the asset folders within this project.
+These files are postpended with "by_juan_goncebat" in the finenames.

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)